sysmedicine/phd2020/README.md

 In order to ensure the smoothness of the workshop, please follow the instruction in this [Workshop Preparation](https://github.com/sysmedicine/phd2020/tree/master/LabPrep) page.
 Please do this as soon as humanly possible and contact us if you find any problem during the preparation

+On top of that, please do the preparation for [GEM in MATLAB](https://github.com/sysmedicine/phd2020/blob/master/GEM/preparation.md)

 **OBS:** This step might take a while to be completed, so please do it **BEFORE** the course.

 ## Course Schedule (Tentative)